or

 2. One branch deleted the file, the other modified it

-A developer removed an outdated .dll on main while another branch added a newer version of the same .dll.
+A developer removed an outdated .dll on main while another branch shipped a newer version of the same .dll.
 Git reports a “modify/delete” conflict.

 3. Auto-generated binary was committed to both branches

-Build artifacts (*.pyc, compiled .so, bundled .js.map over a threshold) were committed to both branches at different points in history.
+Build artifacts (*.pyc, compiled .so, a bundled *.js.map) were committed to both branches at different points in history.
 Neither version is canonical — you actually want the file out of the repo entirely.

 How to spot it: The file extension matches something a .gitignore rule should be catching.
-Check with git check-ignore -v <file>.
+Confirm with git check-ignore -v <file> — if it prints the matching rule, the file should never have been tracked.

 4. Git LFS pointer vs. actual bytes mismatch

-One side stored the file as a real blob; the other stored an LFS pointer.
-Git sees two completely different byte sequences and marks a conflict even though logically only one person touched the “real” file.
+One side stored the file as a real blob; the other stored a small Git LFS pointer (a few lines of text beginning with version https://git-lfs.github.com/spec/v1).
+Git sees two completely different byte sequences and marks a conflict even though logically only one person touched the real file.

-A .docx or .pdf was re-saved by an application that changes internal compression or metadata, producing different bytes even though the human-visible content is identical.
+A .docx, .pdf, or .xlsx was re-saved by an application (or by the same app on a different OS) that rewrites internal compression or metadata, producing different bytes even though the human-visible content is identical.

-How to spot it: git diff --stat HEAD MERGE_HEAD -- <file> shows a large binary delta despite no intentional edits.
+How to spot it: git diff --stat HEAD MERGE_HEAD -- <file> shows a large binary delta despite no intentional edit.
+In this case the safest move is usually to keep --theirs (the incoming, presumably newer save) and re-verify the document by eye.

 Shortest path to fix